Suhani-1211/SCM-Module-2/README.md

+Here's the updated `README.md` file with changes that reflect the updated `index.js` and the functionality of `Assessment.sol`.

+---

 # Project Title: Metacrafters ATM

-## Simple overview of use/purpose
+## Simple Overview of Use/Purpose
 This project simulates an ATM system using the Ethereum blockchain, integrating a React frontend and a Solidity smart contract.
+Users can interact with the ATM system to deposit, withdraw, and manage ETH transactions using MetaMask.

 ## Description
 The Metacrafters ATM project allows users to interact with the Ethereum blockchain through a web interface.
-Users can connect their MetaMask wallet, view their balance, and perform deposit and withdrawal operations.
-The React frontend interacts with a Solidity smart contract deployed on the blockchain to manage these transactions.
+Users can connect their MetaMask wallet, view their balance, perform deposit, withdrawal, and other operations.
+The React frontend interacts with the `Assessment.sol` smart contract deployed on the blockchain to manage these transactions.
+The app also allows for additional functionalities such as transferring ownership and increasing or decreasing the balance.

 ## Getting Started

 ### Installing

-#### How/where to download your program
+#### How/Where to Download the Program
 1. Clone the GitHub repository:
     ```bash
     git clone https://github.com/your-repo/metacrafters-atm.git